 In honour of Lord Aberconway for the best annually submitted horticultural dissertation

-Every year we present a £500 prize for the best submitted dissertation by students or horticulturists under the age of 30 on the closing date of July 1st.
+Every year we present a £500 prize for the best submitted dissertation by students or horticulturists under the age of 30.
 The award commemorates Lord Aberconway who contributed personally and financially to the establishment of the Institute of Horticulture.
 Therefore leading to the creation of this award in his name.

 How to enter